-As the Tech Stack: TensorFlow, OpenCV, open-source and delivered to the customer site.
+Tech Stack: TensorFlow, OpenCV, open-source and delivered to the customer site.

 Artificial intelligence has incredible potential in the healthcare and pharma industries.
 The traditional manufacturing process seems risky today: it involves the possibility of human-made errors.
-More than that, it is not very cost-effective in terms of labor cost.
+More than that, it is not very cost-effective in terms of labor costs.
 Machine learning and computer vision for quality control are slowly becoming a reliable alternative to traditional operations.

 Softengi developed a virtual clinic with interactive and non-interactive activities where visitors could schedule therapy sessions with medical experts and visit a VR chat in the metaverse to interact with the amazing nature and animals of the African savanna.